Nuremberg Third Reich Walking Tour

 Tour Details

-Meeting your guide in the historic centre of Nuremberg at the indicated time, you will begin a walking tour around what the Nazis considered their most significant city.
-Explore the Medieval buildings at Hauptmarkt, the main market square, formerly known as the Jewish Quarter before World War II.
+Meet your guide in the historic centre of Nuremberg at the scheduled time for a walking tour exploring its significance during the Nazi era.
+Start by visiting Medieval buildings in Hauptmarkt, the main market square, formerly the Jewish Quarter before World War II.

-Learn about the persecution of Jews in Nuremberg as you walk towards the monument for the former Synagogue.
-Your guide will discuss Kristallnacht, or the Night of Broken Glass, during your exploration of the old town.
+Learn about the persecution of Jews in Nuremberg while walking towards the monument in memory of the former Synagogue.
+Your guide will discuss Kristallnacht, or the Night of Broken Glass, as you navigate the old town.

-Gain insight into Nuremberg's significance for Hitler and the Nazi Party, including figures like Julius Streicher.
-Visit the ruins of Katharinenkirche, an important Medieval church destroyed in WWII, and hear about the resistance and the role of women in the city's post-war reconstruction, known as Trümmerfrauen, or "rubble women."
+Continue to understand Nuremberg's significance for Hitler and the Nazi Party, including figures like Julius Streicher.
+The tour will include the ruins of the Katharinenkirche, a Medieval church destroyed in World War II, and stories of resistance and reconstruction led by women known as Trümmerfrauen, or "rubble women".

-At St Lorenz, a Gothic church from the 13th century, learn about concentration camps before heading to one of Hitler's favored buildings: the Opera House or Staatstheater Nürnberg.
+At St Lorenz, a 13th-century Gothic church, learn about concentration camps and their prisoners before visiting one of Hitler's favorite buildings: the Opera House or Staatstheater Nürnberg.

 Prices